ABOUT US

 This is not our business!

-A lot has happened in 30 years!
-I have owned and handled many of Canada’s top winning Old English Sheepdogs, have shown over 50 additional breeds to championship titles for clients in Canada, the US. and Europe.
-For over 20 years I have instructed conformation and obedience classes for the Regina Kennel and Obedience Club (RKOC).
-I am president of the RKOC and a member of the Old English Sheepdog Club of America and the Old English Sheepdog Fanciers of Alberta.
+A lot has happened since then.
+I have owned and handled many of Canada’s top winning Old English Sheepdogs, have shown over 50 other breeds to championship titles for clients in Canada, the US. and Europe.
+For over 25 years I have instructed conformation and obedience classes for the Regina Kennel and Obedience Club (RKOC).
+I’ve held many Executive positions over the years in the RKOC, am a life member of the Old English Sheepdog Club of America and member of the Old English Sheepdog Fanciers of Western Canada.
 I have written several articles about OES for a variety of dog magazines.
-As I have said dogs are my passion and hobby!
+As I have said – dogs are my passion and hobby!

 My second OES puppy did not arrive until 1988.
-This dog was BIS, BISS Am.
+This dog grew up to be BIS, BISS Am.
 Can.
 Ch.
 Shantel’s Headed for the Future TT, known as Crockett.
 He was a wonderful dog to live with, a joy to show and was extremely successful in the show ring.
-Crockett was the #1 Old English Sheepdog and #8 Herding Dog in Canada in 1989 all before turning 2 years old!
+Crockett was the #1 Old English Sheepdog and #8 Herding Dog in Canada in 1989 – all before turning 2 years old!

 So it wasn't until 1992 - eleven years after my first dog arrived, that I purchased a Crockett daughter and began to breed Old English Sheepdogs.
 Her name was Am.
 Can.
 Ch.
 Bluecaleb River Phoenix.
 Sadly, we lost her at 14 years of age in May 2006.